jujum4n/WorldstarMonitor/README.md

 ===========================

 ##Description:
-This Cryptocurrency Monitor is a peice of software that I wrote which utilizes various RESTAPI calls to Display and calculate market data from various Bitcoin Websites (Coinbase, Cryptsy, BTC-E, Blockchain.info)
+This Cryptocurrency Monitor is a peice of software which utilizes various RESTAPI calls to display and calculate market data from various Bitcoin Websites (Coinbase, Cryptsy, BTC-E, Blockchain.info)

-The reason this project started was because I grew tired of looking at multiple websites as well as using the Calculator in windows and copy and pasting values over and over.
+The reason this project started was out of laziness, I grew tired of looking at multiple websites as well as using calculators and copying and pasting values from web-pages.

-The market Data page helped me quickly look at what values my "portfolio" is at as well as quickly, viewing Buy/Sell data on Cryptsy as well as other Bitcoin Prices and market data from Coinbase and btc-e and Blockchain.info.
+The market Data page helped me quickly look at what my "portfolio" is at, as well as quickly viewing Buy/Sell data on Cryptsy and other Bitcoin Prices/Market data from Coinbase and btc-e and Blockchain.info.

 The Mining tools page can also create mining statements and helps manage launching the mining commands when yuou would have possibly had a bunch of batch files in the past.